09 Apr Features and Vortex’s pros

 If you don’t require that power very often (for example a station that transmits data once a day), or you don’t need a lot of power (for example that very station only needing a few atmospheric sensors), then you actually could be powering it with a few Nanos with or without help from small solar panels.

 Nevertheless, we don’t know if Nanos will become a product someday, we mainly build them now because they are small, so they are easier and cheaper to be made, installed and monitored.

 13.- Vortex devices can be installed much closer than regular wind turbines, increasing energy density and lowering land usage.

-Where regular wind turbines usually need around five times its diameter in free space (l=5d), Vortex devices require way less, around half of its height (l=h/2).
-This is because the called “wake effect” of wind turbines, in where downstream devices find less energy potential on the windflow because upstream devices take it.
+Where regular wind turbines usually need around five times their diameter in free space (l=5d), Vortex devices require way less, around half of its height (l=h/2).
+This is because of the called “wake effect” of wind turbines, where downstream devices find less energy potential on the wind flow because upstream devices take it.
 This leads to inefficiencies in wind parks when they are not well designed or when the wind blows in a direction that was not originally planned.

 In our case, we don’t rely on the same principles to harness energy from the wind, and nearby vortex devices are not so bothered by their companions.
 This means Vortex wind parks will require less land per device, increasing energy density, and will offer more various planning and designs since we are not limited by orientation either.
 If you combine this with being harmless to wildlife, it means a lot more freedom for wind installers to plan their projects, as more patches of land will be available for this task.

 A curious thing is that when we install devices very close, a partial spontaneous synchronization happens somehow between devices, this doesn’t affect overall efficiency critically (might even improve it in some cases?).
 We didn’t realize this until we tried installing two devices quite close and we are not quite sure of why this happens yet.